petersooley/freckles/README.md

 - [ ] Move kafka into a docker container and link to dev project
 - [ ] Build services into docker containers
 - [ ] Create the contacts service (below)
+- [ ] Run the whole thing on minikube
 - [ ] Come up with more goals

 ### Contact Service